PaddlePaddle/ERNIE/examples/auto_parallel/README.md

 The toolkit provides an auto-parallel solution for ERNIE-4.5 pre-training, including the hybrid parallelism training strategy.
 More advanced optimizations are on the way.

+Currently, the auto-parallel intermediate API has some limitations under ongoing development:

+- Limited support for MOE
+- Limited support for VPP in pipeline parallelism (default USE_VPP=0 in scripts; when USE_VPP=1, basic API are used for modeling)